 This tip led us to unqualified commissioners and real estate not being properly taxed – with what we now know as the minority of landowners financing all of the airport authority taxing liabilities.

-In September, 2021, the a Vermillion County Circuit Court Ordered approximately 7000 real estate parcels reattached to the Airport Authority's boundaries, and subject to their annual tax.
+In September 2021, the Vermillion County Circuit Court ordered approximately 7000 real estate parcels reattached to the Airport Authority’s boundaries, and subject to their annual tax.

 This increased the Equalized Assessed Value (“EAV”) of the Airport Authority by 40%.
 The 2020 EAV was $496,312,194, and this court order adds an estimated $202,000,000, leaving the 2021 EAV at approximately $698,000,000.

 According to Board Chairman Myers, this will reduce the tax liabilities of the current 2020 property owners by as much as 30% moving forwards.
 The Airport Authority tax rate in 2015 was 0.11031.
 It has decreased over the last 5 years and currently stands at 0.10118 for 2020.

 Chairman Myers said these changes take place as of the date of the petition’s filing, so existing taxpayers won’t see the full benefit until 2022 payable in 2023.

 Here is the process we used once we took on this project: